 “I work with first-generation and low-income (FLI) Students and often talk to groups of prospective FLI high school Students about the college application process.
 I am aware of the challenges that face these Students in that process and the difficulties colleges face recruiting them, and today the pressure to recruit FLI Students is greater than at any other time in the last fifty years.”

-College Recruiters generally have no visibility into specific prospective qualified Students before the SAT exam and are unable to evaluate them with validated data prior to purchasing names.
-This challenge is even more daunting with the average ratio of Student to Counselor in California at 500 to 1.
-Thus, Siembra easily allows for recruiting all students like star athletes, of first-gen and/or low-income Students, Students from underrepresented minority groups, Students interested in the humanities, or Students fitting any number of characteristics of interest to a college.
+College Recruiters generally have no visibility into specific prospective qualified Students as they matriculate and are unable to evaluate them with validated data prior to purchasing names.
+This challenge is even more daunting with the average ratio of Student to Counselor is 500:1.
+Siembra easily allows for recruiting ALL students like star athletes, of first gen or low-income Students, Students from underrepresented minority groups, Students interested in CTE or a four-year degree, or Students fitting any number of characteristics of interest to a college.

 Redefining the Way

 Because Siembra Mobile provides ease of access to Schools, Parents or Students, we bring together all key stakeholders into the same “virtual gymnasium” for college recruiting.
 There is transformative value achieving this important goal, breaking down institutional silos to building sustainable relationships to higher education.
 Our cost for continuous virtual recruiting is generally less than purchasing names.
 To the recruiter, this equates to about two high school road trips that does not guarantee any yield.
 We increase yield and conversions by building relationships in the new economy.

 Co-Founder & CEO

 Co-Founder, Bilingual Educator K12.
 B.S.
 International Relations, Mexico United States Relations.